tamagochi-descompuesto1/NLP-NAS/README.md

 sudo apt-get install libopenblas-base libopenmpi-dev libomp-dev
 ```

 This will install and configure some necessary libraries for correct script execution.
 After this it is necessary to configure and install a custom PyTorch version for this device.
-For this we need to upgrade the Python version from 3.6 to 3.8 using the folloewing commands:
+For this we need to upgrade the Python version from to Python 3.8 (check your current version using the `python --version`command, if version is already 3.8 then skip this part) using the following commands:
 ```shell
 sudo apt update -y
 sudo apt install python3.8